mathialo/bython/README.md

 	> bython source.by arg1 arg2 ...

 to run `source.by` with arg1, arg2, ... as command line arguments.
-To compile multiple files, list them all with the `-m` flag:

-	> bython -m source1.by source2.by ...

-This is useful for imports.
-Notice that the `-m` flag has been added.
-It stands for multiple files, and tells bython to treat all the words in the command as filenames instead of cmd-line args.

 If you want more details on how to run bython files (flags, etc), type

 	> bython -h